SolidLabResearch/solid-sfef-cli/README.md

 ## Install <a name="install"></a>

-- Solid-sfef-cli is a development CLI tool, it is recommened to install it using ```--global``` parameter.
+- Solid-sfef-cli is a development CLI tool, it is recommended to install it using ```--global``` parameter.
 The following commands can be used:

     ```bash
     npm install @solidlab/solid-sfef-cli --global